afqrdhwn/Project/README.md

 3. Optimize work and data flow

 ## Features and Functionalities
-1. Register for staff and customer
+1.Register staff
+2.Register new patient
-2. Health record
+3.Preview health record
-3. Health assessment
+4.Preview health assessment
-4. Medicine Info
-5. Appointment
+5.Preview medicine information
+6.Book appointments
+7.Preview staff profile
-6. User profile
+8.Edit staff profile
-7. About the system
+9.Preview about the system

 ## Description
   The views file will contain the homepage and the welcome page.
 On visiting the website, visitors are routed to the welcome page where they are presented with a loh in form along with a sign up option.
 Upon logging in, the user are brought to the home page , in this page, users are able to choose their prefered page to go to.
 A top navigation bar is also provided for users to navigate to medicine info, new patient, appointment, homepage, health assessment and health record.
 There is also a dropdown bar for users to go to their profile, about the system and allow the users to log out.